-TCC's Community Facilities Investment Plan (2021) includes community centres/halls, and projects to replace, expand or develop these facilities are included in the LTP.
+TCC's Community Facilities Investment Plan (2021) and Community Centres Action & Investment Plan (2023), include and describe Council's current and proposed provision for community centres and halls, and priority projects to replace, expand or develop new facilities.
+These are included in the ITP

-Community centres/halls provide a focal point for local communities and space for a diverse range of community, education, recreation and leisure opportunities.
+Community centres provide a focal point for local communities and space for a diverse range of community, education, recreation and leisure opportunities.
 The location, scope and capacity of these facilities means that they are primarily used by the local community which they service.
 Therefore, these facilities are intended to be funded through a local development contribution rather than a citywide development contribution.